OpenDriveLab/DriveLM/README.md

 ## Getting Start
 - [Download Data](/docs/getting_started.md#download-data)
 - [Prepare Dataset](/docs/getting_started.md#prepare-dataset)
-- [Evaluation]() **(TBA in the future)**.
+- [Evaluation](/docs/getting_started.md#evaluation) **(TBA in the future)**.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## License and Citation
 All assets and code in this repository are under the [Apache 2.0 license](./LICENSE) unless specified otherwise.
-The data is under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The language data is under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Other data (including nuScenes) inherit its own distribution license.
 Please consider citing our project if the dataset helps your research.

 <p align="right">(<a href="#top">back to top</a>)</p>